BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 (Screenshot)

+You can check if you have the devel version by going into your bin folder and search for this file:
+`ScriptExtenderUpdater.json`

+If you do have it, delete it.

+It should not be confused with the console json file which is named: `ScriptExtenderSettings.json`

 > Devel version is for Norbyte and experienced mod authors only.
 Usually that is if a mod author is working on something using SE, and Norbyte personally tells the mod author "oh hey, this is on the devel version set to release in this update, so go on the devel version to use this function."
 {.is-warning}